joelhooks/joelhooks-com/source/_posts/2014-02-06-stop-writing-for-loops-start-using-underscorejs.markdown

 }
 ```

 Again, a typical use case for the time honored `for` loop.
 Meh.
-Like an ex-smoker or a recently converted vegan, even the site of the thing fills me with righteous indignation.
+Like an ex-smoker or a recently converted vegan, even the sight of the thing fills me with righteous indignation.

 ``` javascript
 var result = _.filter(someArray, function(someThing) {